filecoin-project/devgrants/open-grant-proposals/open-proposal-xdv.md

 # Project Description

-**XDV Protocol** objective is to make any document or metadata, linked data or linked tokens, verifiable within decentralized blockchain stores like Filecoin, decentralized content network like IPFS or hybrid decentralized content network with blockchain features like Swarm Bee. `Verifiable Documents` can be a verified credential as proposed by the Verifiable Credentials model, an ERC-721 standard NFT (Non Fungible Token), a PKCS#11 or PKCS#12 signed document verifiable with government mandated smart cards or as simple as any binary data signed with a DID that can be authenticated and verified with a `proof` (eg proof of residence from a `KYC Know Your Customer`).
+**XDV Protocol** objective is to make any document or metadata, linked data or linked tokens, verifiable within decentralized blockchain stores like Filecoin, decentralized content network like IPFS or hybrid decentralized content network with blockchain features like Swarm Bee. `Verifiable Documents` can be a verified credential as proposed by the Verifiable Credentials model, an ERC-721 standard NFT (Non Fungible Token), a PKCS#11 or PKCS#12 signed document verifiable with government mandated smart cards or as simple as any binary data signed with a DID that can be authenticated and verified with a `proof` (eg proof of residence from a `KYC Know Your Customer` or proof of humanity).

 ### Previous Work